Dxnn1u/online-food-ordering-website/README.md

 # Online Food Ordering Website Development
 One of my dreams is to open a pub.
 As both practice and a step toward that goal, I am developing a test-version web application for the pub I hope to run in the future.
-Since I am less experienced with backend development, this system currently focuses mainly on the frontend.
+Although the original focus was on frontend web design, I later decided to add a simple backend for completeness, allowing order data to be saved in an local Excel file.

 ## Table of Contents
 - [Reference Websites](#reference-website)